draftmode-org/logger/README.md

 ```
 $logger->notice("myMessage");
 // by using our examples above this message will not be printed
-// ...cause the logLevel for the Handler is ERROR
+// ...cause the logLevel for the Handler is WARNING
 ```

 #### produce an ERROR
 ```
 $logger->error("myMessage");
-// output to stdout will be
+// output to file will be: 400-myMessage-myPID
-// loggerName|400|myMessage
 ```